svodnik/JS-SF-7-resources/01-command-line-JS/README.md

 # ![](https://ga-dash.s3.amazonaws.com/production/assets/logo-9f88ae6c9c3871690e33280fcf557f33.png) 01: Command Line JavaScript

+## Homework (due Monday 5/8)

+* Complete all of the lessons and challenges in [CodeAcademy’s “JavaScript Fundamentals” track](https://www.codecademy.com/en/tracks/javascript-upgraded).
+This track consists of three lessons, the first two of which have a corresponding code challenge.
+The three lessons are as follows: Getting Started With Programming, Introduction to Functions in JS, and Introduction to ‘For’ Loops in JS.

+    Completing these lessons will give you your first taste of JavaScript and prepare you to hit the ground running next week.
+Don’t worry if you have questions on any of this stuff, as we’ll be reviewing all of it in class.
+(Note: Sometimes, when using CodeAcademy, you’ll see certain content that’s only available to users with “pro” accounts.
+Feel free to skip over this content, unless you already have a “pro” account.)

 ## Pre-reading for next class:

 * Eloquent JavaScript [Chapter One: Values, Types, and Operators](http://eloquentjavascript.net/01_values.html)